-South Florida Water Management District Office of Inspector General Approved Long-Term Audit Plan for Fiscal Years 2022-2026 Fiscal Year Previous FY Audited Project Number Audit Project Objectives Tear 2020 19-14 Audit of Contract Workers This audit will assess whether contract workers are used in a cost-effective manner for 2020 job functions that appear to be: 1) temporary in nature and/or, 2) requires specific expertise for a one-time project and/or.
+South Florida Water Management District Office of Inspector General Approved Long-Term Audit Plan for Fiscal Years 2023-2027 Fiscal Year Previous FY Audited Project Number Audit Project Objectives 2020 19-14 Audit of Contract Workers This audit will assess whether contract workers are used in a cost-effective manner for job functions that appear to be: 1) temporary in nature and/or, 2) requires specific expertise for a one-time project and/or.
 3) to fill in for an employee that is on a temporary leave of absence.
 2020 19-17 Audit of the Education Reimbursement Program Determining whether tuition reimbursements are made in accordance with the District's policy and procedures.
-The audit will also included assessing the value the program provides in preparing District employees to take on higher job responsibilities 2026 2020 19-07 Audit of Software Licenses Examine the process for negotiating and executing software license agreements.
-The audit will also assess whether all software used within the District is purchased from legitimate vendors, properly accounted for, and properly licensed. - 2020 20-06 Audit of the Information Technology Solution Center Assess the efficiency and effectiveness of the IT Help Desk function in responding to employee's needs.
+The audit will also included assessing the value the program provides in preparing District employees to take on higher job responsibilities 2020 19-07 Audit of Software Licenses Examine the process for negotiating and executing software license agreements.
+The audit will also assess whether all software used within the District is purchased from legitimate vendors, properly accounted for, and properly licensed.
+27 2020 20-06 Audit of the Information Technology Solution Center Assess the efficiency and effectiveness of the IT Help Desk function in responding to employee's needs.
 The audit will also review system controls for the RemedyForce system.
+2027 2022 NA Audit of Investment Management Determine whether adequate internal controls related to investment management are in place and functioning properly to ensure that investment purchases are made in accordance with the Investment Policy and properly recorded in District financial records.
+2022 NA Audit of Procurement of Professional Engineering Services for Restoration Objectives of the audit will determine whether: Projects 1) work orders are assigned to engineering firms under the Professional Engineering Services for Restoration Projects in an equitable manner 2) engineering firms are achieving established Small Business Enterprise (SBE) utilization goals District project managers are negotiating work order pricing with the professional engineering firm 4) project managers are preparing contractor evaluations upon project completion.
 Other Audit Projects Other audit projected to meet Governing Board and management's needs.

-South Florida Wa iter Management District Office of Inspector General Approved Long-Term Audit Plan for Fiscal Years 2022-2026 Fiscal Previous FY Project Number Audit Project Objectives Year Audited Objectives Recur ring Audit F Projects Monitoring of Construction Change Orders On an on-going basis, periodically verifying cumulative change order amounts as a percentage of original contracts and compare such to industry averages.
+South Florida Water Management District Office of Inspector General Approved Long-Term Audit Plan for Fiscal Years 2023-2027 Fiscal Year Previous FY Audited Project Number Audit Project Objectives Recur ring Audit P rojects Monitoring of Construction Change Orders On an on-going basis, periodically verifying cumulative change order amounts as a percentage of original contracts and compare such to industry averages.
 Monitoring of Procurement Card Transactions Periodically examine procurement card transactions to ensure that they are: 1) Appropriate District expenditures.
 2) Contain adequate supporting documentation.
 3) Properly recorded in the accounting records.
-III Monitoring of Negotiated Contract Work Orders Periodically select a sample of contracts to ensure that work orders are properly negotiated in a manner that maintains the District's best interest.
+IIY Monitoring of Negotiated Contract Work Orders Periodically select a sample of contracts to ensure that work orders are properly negotiated in a manner that maintains the District's best interest.
 Annually Audit Recommendations Follow-Up Verify that recommendations in prior audit reports have been appropriately implemented in a timely manner and provide a written report to the Executive Management team and the Governing Board.
 Investigate Whistle-Blower and Other Complaints Review each complaint to assess its validity.
 Whistle-blower complaints are received intermittently during the year.
 Audit Requests from Governing Board and Senior District Staff As specified in the Inspector General Act & District Policy (Internal Audit Charter)